Home for Global Students

 Fun Facts About Ireland’s Universities

-One of the interesting facts about republic of Ireland is that although Ireland’s size is limited, it has many high quality and world-renowned universities, especially in the fields of medicine, computer science, business and literature.
+One of the interesting facts about republic of Ireland is that although Ireland is small, it has many high quality and world-renowned universities, especially in the fields of medicine, computer science, business and literature.
+Ireland is also a popular destination for studying abroad.
+Below are some famous universities in Ireland.

-TCD was founded in 1592, is the top 1 university in Ireland, ranked 81 in QS ranking, has the famous Book of Kells.
+Trinity College Dublin (TCD), founded in 1592, is the top 1 university in Ireland, ranked 81st in QS ranking.
+You can find the famous Book of Kells in this university.

 Maynooth University

-Maynooth University is best suited for computer science, it’s a small campus with a strong research focus.
+Maynooth University is a small campus with a strong research focus on computer science.

 How Can uhomes.com Help?